Available e-book formats: PDF, EPUB

 With contributions by

 Brita Lotsberg Bryn Folkert Degenring, Robert S.C.
-Gordon, , Margareth Hagen, Lillian Jorunn Helle, Henrik Johnsson, Bernard Joly, Pierre Laszlo, Muireann Maguire, Frode Helmich Pedersen, Matteo Pellegrini, George Rousseau, Sharon Ruston, Margery Vibe Skagen og Eivind Tjønneland
+Gordon, , Margareth Hagen, Lillian Jorunn Helle, Henrik Johnsson, Bernard Joly, Pierre Laszlo, Muireann Maguire, Frode Helmich Pedersen, Matteo Pellegrini, George Rousseau, Sharon Ruston, Margery Vibe Skagen and Eivind Tjønneland

 More about the book